Why Is There Blood in My Cat’s Urine? Causes, Emergency Signs & What to Do

 • New pet or tension between cats?

-• Less playtime than usual?
+• Less playtime or less quiet space than usual?

-6.3) Clean litter box access
+6.3) Make litter box access easy

-• Scoop daily
+• Scoop at least daily

-• Provide one box per cat + one extra
+• Provide one litter box per cat, plus one extra

-6.4) What NOT to do
+6.4) What not to do

-• Do not give human pain medications
+• Do not give human pain medication

-• Do not give leftover antibiotics
+• Do not use leftover antibiotics

 7) Prevention: hydration, diet & stress management